adrianh/adrianhoward.com-hylia/src/index.md

 archiveButtonText: See all posts
 socialImage: ''
 ---
-A place for Adrian Howard to stick random thoughts and experimental stuff that's quite possibly rubbish and makes no sense.
+A home for dumb, ugly, and nonsensical random thoughts & experiments.